 These types of records are extremely difficult to expunge, often making the pursuit of higher education, credit accounts, and even employment impossible.
 Working with an experienced Gainesville attorney is your best chance to gain a favorable outcome both for your case and your future.
 Contact us today to discuss your case.

 What Are The Penalties To Underage Possession Of Alcohol?

 When alcohol and/or drugs are consumed by minors at the knowledge and/or permission of an adult who is over the age of 18, the criminal penalty is known as Open House Party and the charge only applies to the adult who hosted the party.
 However, underage possession of alcohol is a charge to which individuals under the age of 21 can be charged for possessing and/or consuming alcohol.
 A first violation of the underage possession of alcohol statute is a second-degree misdemeanor and is punishable by up to 60 days in jail, 6 months of probation and/or a $500 fine.
 Second and all subsequent offenses are first-degree misdemeanors and are punishable by up on one year in jail, one year of probation and/or a $1,000 fine.

-A conviction for underage possession of alcohol also requires the court to direct the Department of Motor Vehicles (DMV) to either revoke or suspend a minor’s driver’s license for six months to one year for the first offense and up to two years for all subsequent offenses.
-If, at the time of the offense a minor has never had a driver’s license, the DMV will revoke that minor’s right to obtain a driver’s license until the period of suspension is over.
+A conviction for underage possession of alcohol also requires the court to direct the Department of Motor Vehicles (DMV) to either revoke or suspend his or her driver’s license for six months to one year for the first offense and up to two years for all subsequent offenses.
+If at the time of the offense a minor has never had a driver’s license, the DMV will revoke that minor’s right to obtain a driver’s license until the period of suspension is over.
 It does not matter that the offense has absolutely nothing to do with driving or owning a motor vehicle.
 Other consequences of underage drinking include mandatory community service, counseling, and other programs.